 S9-03.
-Evaluative and reinforcement feedback on review questions.
-If the multiple choice method is used, evaluative feedback for each incorrect response must explain specifically why each response is wrong, and reinforcement feedback must be provided for correct responses even when the minimum number of review questions requirement has otherwise been exceeded.
-If rank order or matching questions are used, then it is permissible to provide single feedback to explain the correct response.
-Simulations and other innovative tools that guide participants through structured decisions could provide feedback at irregular intervals or at the end of the learning experience.
+Evaluative and reinforcement feedback on review questions or other content reinforcement tools.
+When review questions, such as the multiple choice method, are used, evaluative feedback for each incorrect response must explain specifically why each response is wrong, and reinforcement feedback must be provided for correct responses even when the minimum number of review questions or other content reinforcement tools requirement has otherwise been exceeded.
+When other content reinforcement tools, such as drag-and-drop, rank order, or matching activities, are used, then it is permissible to provide single feedback to explain the correct response.
+Other content reinforcement tools, such as simulations, that guide participants through structured decisions could provide feedback at irregular intervals or at the end of the learning experience.
 In those situations, single feedback would be permissible.
-"True or false" questions or review questions that do not meet the evaluative and reinforcement feedback requirements are allowed as review questions, other than when using the multiple choice method.
-Noncompliant questions are not included in the number of review questions required per CPE credit.
-Forced choice questions, when used as part of an overall learning strategy, are allowed as review questions and can be counted in the number of review questions required per CPE credit.
-There is no minimum passing rate required for review questions.
+"True or false" questions do not count toward the number of required review questions per CPE credit.
+Sponsors that elect to include "true or false" questions should provide evaluative and reinforcement feedback to further the learning process.
+Forced choice questions other than "true or false" questions, when used as part of an overall learning strategy, are allowed as review questions and can be counted in the number of review questions required per CPE credit.
+There is no minimum passing rate required for review questions or other content reinforcement tools.